Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-\begin{lemma} Let $k=\bF_q$, $q = 2^m\geq 4$.
-Assume that $\sigma\in\Sym(\cC(k))$ satisfies \ref{fiberToFiber} and \ref{inducedByIsom}.
-Then $\sigma$ and $\sigma_B\colonequals h\sigma h^{-1}\in\Sym(B)$ share the same parity. \end{lemma} \begin{proof} Since the parity of a permutation is invariant upon raising it to an odd power, we can assume that both $\sigma$ and $\sigma_B$ consist of disjoint cycles of sizes powers of $2$.
-In particular, each nontrivial cycle is an odd permutation.
+\begin{proof} Since the parity of a permutation is invariant upon raising it to an odd power, we can assume that both $\sigma$ and $\sigma_B$ consist of disjoint cycles of sizes powers of $2$.
+In this setting, each nontrivial cycle is an odd permutation.
 Suppose that